ESE PhD Model Program

 Requirements

-The program below forms a starting point for a discussion with the faculty about areas of interest.
-Students should work in close consultation with their advisors to develop an appropriate program plan that is consistent with the PhD Program's overall course requirements.
-Courses provide the background knowledge that is often needed to successfully complete research and allow students to learn more broadly about a field or related fields in a structured fashion.
+The program below forms a starting point for a discussion with the faculty about courses of interest.
+Students should work in close consultation with their advisors to develop an appropriate program plan that is consistent with the SEAS Ph.D. program's overall course requirements.
+Courses provide the background knowledge that is often needed to successfully complete research and allow students to learn more broadly about their field of study or related fields.

-Note: Many courses in ESE are taught by SEAS faculty jointly with the Earth and Planetary Sciences (EPS) department, and are listed as EPS courses.
-Students take 10 total courses.
+Note: Many courses in ESE are taught by SEAS faculty jointly with the Earth and Planetary Sciences (EPS) department and are listed as EPS courses.
+Students take 10 total courses in consultation with their advisor including:

 Mathematics